github/codeql/docs/language/learn-ql/python/codeql-for-python.rst

 .. toctree::
    :hidden:

-   basic-query-python
+   basic-query-for-python-code
-   introduce-libraries-python
+   codeql-library-for-python
-   functions
+   functions-in-python
-   statements-expressions
+   expressions-and-statements-in-python
-   pointsto-type-infer
+   pointer-analysis-and-type-inference-in-python
-   control-flow
+   analyzing-control-flow-in-python
-   taint-tracking
+   analyzing-data-flow-and-tracking-tainted-data-in-python

--  :doc:`Basic query for Python code <basic-query-python>`: Learn to write and run a simple CodeQL query using LGTM.
+-  :doc:`Basic query for Python code <basic-query-for-python-code>`: Learn to write and run a simple CodeQL query using LGTM.

--  :doc:`CodeQL library for Python <introduce-libraries-python>`: When you need to analyze a Python program, you can make use of the large collection of classes in the CodeQL library for Python.
+-  :doc:`CodeQL library for Python <codeql-library-for-python>`: When you need to analyze a Python program, you can make use of the large collection of classes in the CodeQL library for Python.

--  :doc:`Functions in Python <functions>`: You can use syntactic classes from the standard CodeQL library to find Python functions and identify calls to them.
+-  :doc:`Functions in Python <functions-in-python>`: You can use syntactic classes from the standard CodeQL library to find Python functions and identify calls to them.

--  :doc:`Expressions and statements in Python <statements-expressions>`: You can use syntactic classes from the CodeQL library to explore how Python expressions and statements are used in a codebase.
+-  :doc:`Expressions and statements in Python <expressions-and-statements-in-python>`: You can use syntactic classes from the CodeQL library to explore how Python expressions and statements are used in a codebase.

--  :doc:`Analyzing control flow in Python <control-flow>`: You can write CodeQL queries to explore the control-flow graph of a Python program, for example, to discover unreachable code or mutually exclusive blocks of code.
+-  :doc:`Analyzing control flow in Python <analyzing-control-flow-in-python>`: You can write CodeQL queries to explore the control-flow graph of a Python program, for example, to discover unreachable code or mutually exclusive blocks of code.

--  :doc:`Pointer analysis and type inference in Python <pointsto-type-infer>`: At runtime, each Python expression has a value with an associated type.
+-  :doc:`Pointer analysis and type inference in Python <pointer-analysis-and-type-inference-in-python>`: At runtime, each Python expression has a value with an associated type.
 You can learn how an expression behaves at runtime by using type-inference classes from the standard CodeQL library.

--  :doc:`Analyzing data flow and tracking tainted data in Python <taint-tracking>`: You can use CodeQL to track the flow of data through a Python program.
+-  :doc:`Analyzing data flow and tracking tainted data in Python <analyzing-data-flow-and-tracking-tainted-data-in-python>`: You can use CodeQL to track the flow of data through a Python program.
 Tracking user-controlled, or tainted, data is a key technique for security researchers.